What is an FHA 203(k) Loan?

 - Enter into written agreement with the borrower which outlines fees ($400 to $1000) and duties

 - Prepare cost estimates for the improvements and/or repairs

-- Review plans plots if there are additions, floor plans, cabinetry, elevation, grading and drainage plans
+- Reviews plots if there are additions, floor plans, cabinetry, elevation, grading and drainage plans

 - Inspect home at each at each work milestone so that draws from the escrow account may be released